Brexit back in crisis as UK threatens to undercut divorce pact | Law-Order

 Britain left the EU on Jan.
 31 but talks on a new trade deal before the end of a status-quo transition arrangement in December have snagged on state aid rules and fishing.
 London has set a deadline of Oct.
 15 to strike a deal.

 There was surprise and anger on both sides of the Irish border and in Brussels at the reported plan to undermine the withdrawal pact.
-"I trust the British government to implement the Withdrawal Agreement, an obligation under international law & prerequisite for any future partnership," said Ursula von der Leyen, head of the European Commission.
+"I trust the British government to implement the Withdrawal Agreement, an obligation under international law & prerequisite for any future partnership," said Ursula von der Leyen, head of the EU executive.

-Irish Deputy Prime Minister Leo Varadkar said: "That agreement is in place to make sure we don't see the emergence of a hard border between north and south (of Ireland), something we all want to avoid."
-Leaders of Northern Ireland's Sinn Fein and SDLP parties, the region's two largest Irish nationalist groups, also criticised the government's reported plan.
+Irish Foreign Minister Simon Coveney asked: "Is this political gamesmanship or is there really a piece of legislation that's going to emerge this week, which is contrary to the withdrawal agreement?
+We'll have to wait and see."
+Without a deal, about $900 billion annual trade between Britain and the EU could be thrown into uncertainty, including rules on everything from car parts and medicines to fruit and data.